-The Pioneer Union Elementary School District is located within the Butte County Planning jurisdiction.
-The Butte County Planning Department was contacted to provide residential development information regarding the potential for residential construction in the District's boundary over the next 25 years.
-According to the County Planning Department, significant development is not currently planned in the District's boundary.
-Development is expected to continue at about the same rate as the average of the previous five years of four units per year.
-Based on the average of four units per year, an estimated 100 (4 x 25) residential units may be constructed within District boundaries over the next 25 years.
-According to developer fee records, units average an estimated 1,724 square feet.
-Based on this information, an estimated 186 (100 + 86) residential units, totaling 172,400 (100 x 1,724) square feet, may be constructed within District boundaries in the next 25 years.
+The Pioneer Union Elementary School District is located within the Butte County Planning Jurisdiction.
+The Planning Department was contacted regarding projected development.
+According to the Butte County Planning Department, development may continue at about the same rate as in the previous five years.
+According to developer fee records, an average of seven new or expanded residential units were constructed per year for the previous five years.
+According to developer fee records, units average an estimated 1,393 square feet.
+Based on this information, an estimated 175 (7 x 25) residential units, totaling 243,775 (175 x 1,393) square feet, may be constructed within District boundaries in the next 25 years.